jj49411/Makers_notes/Week3.md

 1. Essential in README File
  -	How does it do?
  -	How the install it/run it?
- - How to teet it?
+ - How to deal with it?

- 2.

 ### Debugging Workshop